onasunnymorning/domain-os/README.md

 Domain (Registry for now) Operating System (DOS)

  # Why?
- The registry backend business operates in a high-volume low-margin setup, therefore a highly automated, robust, adaptable system that is cost efficient to operate.
+ The registry backend business operates in a high-volume low-margin setup, therefore a highly automated, robust, adaptable system that is cost efficient to operate is required.
  It should be flexible in terms of policy, infrastructure and quick to evolve.

  # How?